118th Wing: Post-Cold War

 The Wing mobilized 462 personnel during 21 deployments for Operation Desert Shield and Operation Desert Storm in southwest Asia and flew a record 7239 flying hours.
-In 1992, Military Airlift Command (MAC) was reorganized as the Air Mobility Command (AMC).
-As a part of this reorganization, the 118th Tactical Airlift Wing became the 118th Airlift Wing.
-With sixteen C-130H aircraft and 1406 personnel at Nashville, the 118th Airlift Wing was one of the largest flying units in the Air National Guard at that time.
+In 1992, MAC was replaced by the Air Mobility Command (AMC).
+As a part of this reorganization, the wing became the 118th Airlift Wing.
+With sixteen C-130H aircraft and 1406 personnel at Nashville, the wing was one of the largest flying units in the Air National Guard at that time.

 Following 11 September 2001, the operational tempo increased.
 Over one-third of the Wing was activated for one year or more to supporting the National Homeland Security Plan (Operation Noble Eagle), which included deploying aircraft and personnel to bases inside the United States for several months, then assigned a home station alert mission.
 Shortly after the Wing completed the Noble Eagle mission, the Wing was selected to deploy to Southwest Asia in support CENTCOM Operations.